Skip to content

 class export,schema,webhook,crd,binding1,binding2 resource;

-When an object is to be mutated or validated, the webhook admission plugin (apis.kcp.io/MutatingWebhook and apis.kcp.io/ValidatingWebhook respectively) looks for the owner of the resource schema.
-Once found, it then dispatches the handling for that object in the owner's workspace.
+When an object is to be mutated or validated, the admission plugins (apis.kcp.io/MutatingWebhook, apis.kcp.io/ValidatingWebhook, and ValidatingAdmissionPolicy respectively) look for the owner of the resource schema.
+Once found, they then dispatch the handling for that object in the owner's workspace.
 There are two such cases in the diagram above:

 • Admitting bound resources.
-During the request handling, Widget objects inside the consumer workspaces ws2 and ws3 are picked up by the respective webhook admission plugin.
-The plugin sees the resource's schema comes from an APIBinding, and so it sets up an instance of {Mutating,Validating}Webhook to be working with its APIExport's workspace, in ws1.
-Afterwards, normal webhook admission flow continues: the request is dispatched to all eligible webhook configurations inside ws1 and the object in request is mutated or validated.
+During the request handling, Widget objects inside the consumer workspaces ws2 and ws3 are picked up by the respective admission plugin.
+The plugin sees the resource's schema comes from an APIBinding, and so it sets up an instance of the admission plugin to be working with its APIExport's workspace, in ws1.
+Afterwards, normal admission flow continues: the request is dispatched to all eligible webhook configurations or validating admission policies inside ws1 and the object in request is mutated or validated.

 • Admitting local resources.
-The second case is when the webhook configuration exists in the same workspace as the object it's handling.
-The admission plugin sees the resource is not sourced via an APIBinding, and so it looks for eligible webhook configurations locally, and dispatches the request to the webhooks there.
+The second case is when the webhook configuration or validating admission policy exists in the same workspace as the object it's handling.
+The admission plugin sees the resource is not sourced via an APIBinding, and so it looks for eligible webhook configurations or policies locally, and dispatches the request accordingly.
 The same would of course be true if APIExport and its APIBinding lived in the same workspace: the APIExport would resolve to the same cluster.

 Lastly, objects in admission review are annotated with the name of the workspace that owns that object.
-For example, when Widget b from ws3 is being validated, its caught by ValidatingWebhookConfiguration in ws1, but the webhook will see kcp.io/cluster: ws3 annotation on the reviewed object.
+For example, when Widget b from ws3 is being validated, its caught by ValidatingWebhookConfiguration or ValidatingAdmissionPolicy in ws1, but the webhook or policy evaluator will see kcp.io/cluster: ws3 annotation on the reviewed object.